PeterMulhair/useful_scripts/ggplotR/README.md

 ---

-## Using gggtree to create tree image
+## Using ggtree to create tree image

 Use the R package [ggtree](https://yulab-smu.github.io/treedata-book/) to plot images of trees.